Kyle873/CyberEngineTweaksWiki/Home.md

 4. Launch the game!
 5. (Optional) To check that everything works you can look at the logs in `<cyberpunk install path>/bin/x64/performance_overhaul/performance_overhaul.log`

-## Configuration

-All configurations are booleans, setting to `true` means that you enable the patch!

-* **avx**: Some people encounter a crash due to AVX, if you encounter the crash, set this to true. `(default: false)`
-* **smt**: This fixes a bug with AMD CPUs causing the game to use only half the CPU. `(default: true)`
-* **spectre**: Spectre is a hardware security flaw that can leak a process' memory, the mitigation for spectre has a performance impact.
-The mitigation doesn't make sense for a game, a spectre exploit is very hard to pull off and there is nothing in Cyberpunk's memory that is sensitive.
-This patch removes part of the mitigation to get back that lost performance. `(default: true)`.
-* **virtual_input**: Not performance related, fixes the input so you can use Steam controllers. `(default: true)`
-* **memory_pool**: This will override the default memory pool settings, it gives a decent boost of performance for some users and none for others. `(default: true) `
-* **unlock_menu**: Unlocks the debug menu, use at your own risk! `(default: false)`

 ## Troubleshoot

 ### It says "unknown version" and patches fail